Subscribe for real-time financial insights on Trade Target’s WhatsApp Channels

 2. General Insurance

-Non-life insurance policies, also known as general insurance policies, encompass various types of coverage such as home, vehicle, education, and more.
+Non-life insurance policies, also known as general insurance policies, includes various types of coverage such as home, vehicle, education, and more.
 These policies provide financial protection for various assets and situations, ensuring you’re covered in case of unexpected events.
+In India, general insurance is categorized into four distinct types.

 - Health Insurance: Health uncertainties are a part of life, and with increasing healthcare costs, having financial protection is important.
 There are various types of health insurance, such as individual, family, critical illness, and senior citizen policies.
 It's important to have adequate coverage to avoid financial strain during medical emergencies.
 You can get insurance for yourself and your family, including your spouse, parents, siblings, and children.